GamatronCleric/Diff_Service/Readme.txt

+Written in Visual Studio Express 2017.
+Prerequisites: - Sql Server 2016 Express Edition Installed
+			   - Start Visual Studio as Administrator

 Start the DifferService.
+Set Diff_Service as startup Project (if this is not the case).

 Use a tool like Postman: https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en to create the API calls which are required for this service.